 That modest revenue growth should be enough to push Craft Brew Alliance well into the black.
-The per-share profit of 5 cents in 2016 is expected to grow to 14 cents for 2017 and move on to 33 cents per share for 2018.
+The per-share profit of 5 cents in 2016 is now up to 23 cents in 2019 and still looks to grow.
 Most traders just aren’t watching and won’t see it coming.

 Crocs, Inc. (NASDAQ:CROX).
-If the name rings a bell, there’s a reason — this company was all the rage a decade ago when its hyper-comfortable shoes were discovered by consumers in search of foot-based bliss.
-The euphoria eventually died down, and Crocs has almost fallen off investors’ — as well as consumers’ — radars.
+If the name rings a bell, there’s a reason this company was all the rage a decade ago when its hyper-comfortable shoes were discovered by consumers in search of foot-based bliss.
+The euphoria eventually died down, and Crocs has almost fallen off everyone’s radars.